seiyavw/CORKit/README.md

 iOS Framework for personal use (in alpha).

 CORKit is currently under developmemnt.
-Therefore, it will be frequently modified and updated for the time being.
+It will be frequently modified and updated for the time being.

 ### Extensions